Nellie the Elephant: Later versions

-In 1987, Black Lace released their version of the song which later appeared on their 2011 album The Essential Collection.

-Lulu covered the song in 1989 as the theme song to the animated television series of the same name, in addition to voicing the title character.
-This version was also released as a single in 1990.

-Rhythm
+Tempo

-The rhythm and tempo of this song is often used to teach people the rhythm of cardiopulmonary resuscitation (CPR).
+The tempo of this song is often used to teach people the correct speed to perform cardiopulmonary resuscitation (CPR).
 The recommended rate for CPR is 100 chest compressions per minute.
-A study at Coventry University compared the effectiveness of this song in maintaining this rhythm with an alternative of "That's the Way (I Like It)" and no song at all.
+A study at Coventry University compared the effectiveness of this song in maintaining this tempo with an alternative of "That's the Way (I Like It)" and no song at all.
 The version used for the study was from a Little Acorns brand children's record, and was found to have a tempo of 105 beats per minute.
 Singing the chorus of the song twice, with a compression on each beat, results in exactly 30 compressions, which is the international standard for CPR.

 The use of "Nellie" resulted in correct timing for 42 out of 130 cases, as compared with 15 for no music and just 12 for "That's the Way (I Like It)".
 However, the depth of compression was found to be inadequate in most of those cases, and the use of "Nellie" was found to increase this inadequacy slightly, as compared with the use of no music (56% too shallow with "Nellie" and 47% without).

-More recently Bee Gees' "Stayin' Alive" has been promoted as an alternative.